aaditey932/ReadSmart/README.md

 We are excited to present ReadSmart as a tool to empower young readers and build confidence through AI-driven education.
 Thank you for considering our project!

 ---

-Feel free to let me know if you’d like to adjust any part or add more details!